haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ## ID/RENAME STAGE

   Since source operands RS1 and RS2 are in fixed locations, the RAT can be read before the instruction is decoded!

--   At the moment, support for the following instructions:Arithmetic Instructions: add, sub, slt
+  At the moment, support for the following instructions:
+-   Arithmetic Instructions: add, sub, slt
 -   Arithmetic Immediate: addi, slti
 -   Logical: and, or, xor
-  -Logical Immediate: andi, ori, xori
+-   Logical Immediate: andi, ori, xori
-  -Immediate Instruction: LUI
+-   Immediate Instruction: LUI
-  -Branch Instructions: 	beq BNE, BLT, BGE
+-   Branch Instructions: 	beq BNE, BLT, BGE
-  -Shift instructions: SLLI, SRLI, SRAI, SLL, SRL, SRA -Jump Instructions: JAL, JALR,
+-   Shift instructions: SLLI, SRLI, SRAI, SLL, SRL, SRA
+-   Jump Instructions: JAL, JALR,
-  -Memory: lw, sw
+-   Memory: lw, sw

   #Instructions to be added in future:
   -MUL